maydayv7/arch-btrfs/README.md

 # Arch Linux BTRFS Install on BIOS/MBR/CSM
 This is basically how I install my arch, with the B-Tree File System.
+This config is also compatible with Timeshift.
 I'm open to feedback and suggestions for improvements.

 Enter custom values for CAPITALIZED LETTERS

-_Italicized letters_ are comments
+_==Italicized letters==_ are comments

 ### Network
 iwctl

 device list

-station _DEVICE_ get-networks
+station DEVICE get-networks

-station _DEVICE_ connect _NETWORK_
+station DEVICE connect NETWORK

 exit